HomeSailing FunFAQGet StartedFrequenciesMapContactsLinks Schedule

 When you get your new boat, it is a good idea to get some help setting it up the first time to avoid problems.
 We would be happy to help you set it up at the pond and assist you on the first voyage.
 Just give us a call.
 See Contacts page.

-RADIO FREQUENCY: This is important to understand before ordering a new boat.
-Radios that come from Victor Model Products operate on 75 MHz radio frequencies authorized by the FCC.
-Each frequency has been assigned a "Channel Number," 61 through 90.
-Two boats may not operate on the same channel because they will interfere with each other and both boats will be out of control.
-When ordering your boat from Victor Model Products, request a 75 MHz channel that is NOT being used by another skipper in our club shown on the Radio Frequency page.
+75 MHz radio frequencies are authorized by the FCC for non-flying models.
+Each of these frequencies has an assigned "Channel Number," 61 through 90.
+Two boats may not operate on the same channel because they will interfere with each other and both boats will become uncontrolable.
+You must use a freqency/channel that is not being used by another skipper.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~